Skip to contents

 Value

-a dataframe with concentration measurements, corresponding datetime, flux ID, measurements start and end, flags in case of no data or low number of data, and any variables present in one of the inputs.
+a dataframe with concentration measurements, corresponding datetime, flux ID (f_fluxid), measurements start (f_start) and end (f_end), flags in case of no data or low number of data (f_flag_match), the number of datapoints per measurement (f_n_conc), the ratio of number of datapoints over the length of each measurement in seconds (f_ratio), and any variables present in one of the inputs.

 Examples